karrybit/coil/README.md

-# Viewer written by Rust with WebGL
+# Viewer written in Rust with WebGL

 ```sh
 $ npm run serve